-How measuring employee lateness and absences with time and attendance software can benefit your business
+Measure employees lateness and absences to benefit your business

 When running your daily operations, it’s vital that your business has employees it can count on.
 However, it’s inevitable there will be times when lateness or absences are unavoidable.

 The potential impacts of late or absent staff on your business can be significant, affecting costs, productivity and even increased pressure on other employees.

 It’s estimated that around one-third of businesses have processes in place to closely monitor attendance and productivity in the workplace.
 Ideally, all employers should be able to measure and understand how lateness and absenteeism specifically affects their business.

 Here we take a look at the causes of absence and lateness, as well as how you can address these issues to minimise the impact in future.